-"What we are selling is our time, some limited number of hours we have on earth and we're choosing to consciously spend those hours in exchange for money so we can get some stuff," Yaeger says.
+"What we are selling is our time, some limited number of hours we have on Earth and we're choosing to consciously spend those hours in exchange for money so we can get some stuff," Yeager says.

 Yeager recommends a "weeklong fiscal fast" to get in touch with your spending.

 "Go a week without spending any money.
 It's a chance to use up the food in your cupboard and the bottles of shampoo from hotels we've all been saving for 20 years," he says.

 The spending detox will reveal how most people spend and waste money in a normal week.

 "You're really trying to find and pick apart the routines you have that involve spending money.
 Whether you're prone to going out and buying clothes when you're under pressure at the job, or whether you find yourself going out to lunch every day, you can work to break yourself of those habits," Yeager says.